amanajmani/BitCare/readme.md

 # BitCare

-A react native application that will accept a bitcoin address as user input and allow the user to see how much bitcoin is associated with the address and display a list of all transactions made to that address.
+A react native application that will accept a bitcoin address as user input and allow the user to see how much bitcoin is associated with that address and display a list of all the transactions made to that address.

-A seperate screen to geenrate a new BTC address, where the user can receive and send testnet BTC's.
+A separate screen to generate a new BTC address, where the user can receive and send testnet BTC's.

 ## App Screen